Joseph Lent, a mathematics and science graduate, shares his experiences at Penn State Altoona and with the Schreyer Honors program.

 Joseph Lent was one of Penn State Altoona’s Schreyer Scholars for this year.
 The Hollidaysburg, Pennsylvania, native graduated with two degrees: one in mathematics and one in science.
-Throughout his career at Penn State Altoona, Lent tutored students in math at the Learning Resources Center.
+Throughout his career at Penn State Altoona, Lent tutored students in math.
 He participated in several research projects in physics and math, co-authoring a paper in physics through Penn State Altoona and one in math through a summer REU program at Texas A&M. He also participated in the student organization Students About Living Truth.

 We caught up with Lent to ask a few questions about his experiences with Penn State Altoona and the Schreyer Honors program.

 What made you choose Penn State Altoona?

 I chose to come to Penn State Altoona because of the Electro-Mechanical Engineering Technology program.